Skip to content

 The Debt Consolidation Process

-• Pay off that loan: Once the loan is paid off, you will want written confirmation and to check your credit reports for accuracy.
+• Follow up: Once the loan is paid off, get written confirmation from the lender and check your credit report to make sure everything is reported accurately.

 Common Pitfalls to Avoid